-Many of the concerns he raised in his address and blessing "urbi et orbi" (to the city of Rome and the world) on Christmas Day figured highly in the Jan.
+Many of the concerns he raised in his address and blessing urbi et orbi (to the city of Rome and the world) on Christmas Day will figure highly in the Jan.
 13 address, in particular the conflict in Syria and the current peace talks between the Israelis and Palestinians.
-Francis also highlighted the importance of international solidarity, especially for victims of war and natural disasters, underlined the need for social justice and the plight of refugees and the increasing persecution of Christians worldwide.
+Francis is also expected to highlight the importance of international solidarity, especially for victims of war and natural disasters, underline the need for social justice and the plight of refugees and the increasing persecution of Christians worldwide.

-Mention was made at the meeting of two important anniversaries this year: the 50th anniversary of the Holy See becoming a permanent observer at the United Nations, which falls on April 6, and the 100th anniversary of the outbreak of World War I.
+Mention will also be made at the meeting of two important anniversaries this year: the 50th anniversary of the Holy See becoming a permanent observer at the United Nations, which falls on April 6, and the 100th anniversary of the outbreak of World War I.

 On Jan.
-13, the Vatican hosted a summit of international experts to look at ways of resolving the Syrian conflict.
-The Pope, through his secretary of state, voiced his particular concerns, not least for Christians in the country who fear they are being targeted by Islamist militants.
+13, the Vatican will also host a summit of international experts to look at ways of resolving the Syrian conflict.
+The Pope, most probably through his secretary of state, is expected to voice his particular concerns, not least for Christians in the country who fear they are being targeted by Islamist militants.

 Creating New Cardinals